vesparny/angular-kickstart/README.md

 ```

-- `backend/` - Fully working RESTful backend.
+- `backend/` - Fully working RESTful backend, available in 2 versions.
 - `build/` - Build files and configuration, the most important files to note are `build.config.js` and `karma.config.unit.js`.
 These files are the heart of the build system, and they are well commented so take a look to have more informations.
-- `webapp` the source code of your application, take a look at the modules into 	this 	folder, you should structure your application following those	conventions, 	but you can choose another convention as well
+- `webapp/` the source code of your application, take a look at the modules into this folder, you should structure your application following those conventions, but you can choose another convention as well
 - `.bowerrc` - the Bower configuration file.
 This tells Bower to install
   components into the `webapp/vendor/` directory.
 - `.jshintrc` - JSHint configuration.
 - `Gruntfile.js` - see "The Build System" below.
-- `bower.json` - this is our project configuration for Bower and it contains the
-  list of Bower dependencies we need.
+- `bower.json` - It contains the list of Bower dependencies.
-- `build.config.js` - our customizable build settings; see "The Build System"
+- `build.config.js` - our customizable build settings; see "The Build System" below.
-  below.
 - `package.json` - node.js dependencies.

 ### The Build System